mnr/writing-wip/kwak-anthology.md

 Araci scratched his chin.
 Always one more thing.
 "What is it?"

-"The scenario I just told you is one of several.
+"The scenario I just told you about is one of several.
 It's the scenario with the highest probability.
 But there is another with a high likelihood.
-It could be the AI is making a decision to protect its intellectual property.
+It could be the AI protected its intellectual property.
 The AI may have recognized Dakota's attempt to reverse engineer the meal and took a defensive action."

 "You're saying the meal blew up the oven to prevent Dakota from learning how it worked?"